 Coconut Oil – Costco has the best deal I’ve ever seen for coconut oil, and this giant tub stays good for a long time.

+20-Pack of RX bars – 20 pack for $18 mixed chocolate PB and chocolate sea salt flavors.
 This is the best price I’ve seen for RX Bars, and these are two of my favorite flavors.

-I like that these bars are have 12g of protein and made with simple ingredients (although they’re a bit high in natural sugar, like all fruit/date bars).
+I like that these bars have 12g of protein and made with simple ingredients (although they’re a bit high in natural sugar, like all fruit/date bars).

 20-Pack of Larabars – Costco’s giant pack of Larabrs includes cookie dough and peanut butter chocolate chip, which are also my two favorite Larabar flavors!